 Day 1: combine 100 grams flour and 100 grams water in a glass container and stir very well.
-Leave in a warm place, covered with a cloth.
+Leave in a warm place, out of direct sunlight, covered with a cloth.

 Maintaining your starter

-Take a little of your old starter, some new flour, and some new water.
-An easy ratio to remember is 1:2:2.
+Take some of this starter, some new flour, and some new water, at the ratio of 1:2:2.